Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Mizu by Sankyodai

-Situated at the first floor of an unassuming shopping office building.
-I went there with my partner and admittedly we had a difficult time trying to find the place because the entrance was so small and unassuming.
+Situated at the first floor of an unassuming shopping and office building, I went there with my partner and admittedly we had a difficult time trying to find Mizu by Sankyodai because the entrance was so small and unassuming.

 Inside, the environment was warm and cozy, and we were lucky enough to be one of two groups of diners present at the time.
 We basically had the whole place to ourselves!

-Omakase is served as a multi-course experience and Mizu provides no different.
+Omakase is served as a multi-course experience and Mizu by Sankyodai is no different.
 Take your time to decide which course is best for your budget, don’t worry too much about what you’ll be served as you know… It’s an omakase.
-What you should consider is the amount of food you’d like and of course, with increase pricing comes better or more luxurious dishes.
+What you should consider is the amount of food you’d like and of course, with increase pricing comes better and more luxurious dishes.

 Lunch Menu